Table of Contents

 "Windows cannot access the specified device, path, or file.
 You may not have the appropriate permission to access the item."

 You may receive the exact error while you are trying to start a program or open a file on your Windows computer.
-Apparently, simply gaining the required permission doesn't solve the error effectively, that's why so many people are posting the same question and asking further help from Microsoft support and some prevailing forums.
+And simply gaining the required permission may not be helpful.
+That's why so many people are posting the same question and asking further help from Microsoft support and some prevailing forums.

 As long as you see the message "Windows cannot access the specified device, path, or file.
-You may not have the appropriate permissions to access the item", you must think of the four reasons below:
+You may not have the appropriate permissions to access the item", you might think of the following four feasible reasons:

-Now that the error suggests that "you may not have the appropriate permissions to access the item", you should first check if you have the permission of the file or folder.
-To gain permission to access a file or a location, do as follows.
+Just like the error suggests that "you may not have the appropriate permissions to access the item", you should first check if you have the permission of the file or folder.
+If not, do as follows to gain permission to access a file or a location.

 Step 1.
 Right-click the file or folder and select "Properties".